thanhhiep206/ruby-certificate/ruby_silver/01_Syntax_07_Classes.md

 When Name.new is called to create a new object, the new method in Class is run by default

+When does not explicitly specify a superclass, the Object class becomes the superclass

 ``` ruby
 class Name
  # some code describing the class behavior